aswinsubhash/SOLID-Principles-Using-Dart/README.md

       // some more servicing activities
   }
    ```
-  So now let's have a look at what exactly have we done?
+  So, now let's have a look at what exactly have we done?

    1. In the refactored solution, we separated `FuelVehicle` and `ElectricVehicle` as two different abstractions, both extending `Vehicle`